coxxy666/alx-higher_level_programming/0x00-python-hello_world/README.md

-hello world task on python
+hello world task on python.